 Read on for more information on Easter in Cayman and keep an eye on the Event Calendar for details on Easter events as they become available.

-Take part in the 10th annual Z99 Grand Cayman Easter Dig at Royal Palms Beach Club.
+Take part in the annual Z99 Grand Cayman Easter Dig at Royal Palms Beach Club.
 Kids have the opportunity to dig in the sand for as many eggs and prizes as possible.
 There will be prizes from a range of local companies.
-Date TBC
+2020 Event is cancelled.

-Enjoy the annual Cadbury Easter Dig.
+Enjoy the annual Cadbury Easter Dig at the Turtle Centre.
 Hundreds of eggs will be buried in the sand, containing lots of delicious Cadbury chocolate and exciting prizes - including the Grand Prize!
-Date TBC
+2021 date TBC.

-A family fun day on the beach to honour an old Caymanian tradition, with kite competitions and a live band.
+A fantastic family fun day on the beach to honour the old Caymanian tradition of kiteflying.
+Enjoy kite competitions and live music from Bonafide.
 Held at Kaibo.
-Date TBC
+2021 date TBC.

 Brunches are even more appealing when there is a holiday the next day, so you’ll find Cayman’s popular brunch spots are even busier than usual on Easter Sunday.
-Hot spots include LUCA, the Ritz-Carlton, Marriott Beach Resort, the Westin, the Kimpton Seafire, Aqua, Grand Old House, Mizu, Grand Old House and many more.
+Hot spots include LUCA, The Ritz-Carlton, Marriott Beach Resort, the Westin, the Kimpton Seafire, Aqua, Grand Old House and many more.
 Savour copious amounts of incredible food and free flowing bubbles, and then sleep it off on the beach or by the pool for a seriously relaxing day!
-Keep an eye on our list of Sunday Easter Brunches on the calendar as details become available..
+Keep an eye on our list of Sunday Easter Brunches on the calendar as details become available.

 Whether you’re a sailor or a spectator, Cayman’s Easter regatta is sure to thrill.
 The race is in its 53rd year and is organised by the Cayman Islands Sailing Club.
 On Good Friday around 20 boats will leave the North Sound and sail 41 miles east.
 The race finishes with festivities at Sunset House.
 On Easter Saturday the boats depart from the previous day’s finish line and race the 12 miles round to the North Sound, completing the circle round the Island.
 It’s a great opportunity to see local sailors in action and enjoy some tropical drinks.
 Crew places are often available for the event.
 For more information call (345) 3267 793 or visit www.sailing.ky.